tg1702/Battle-of-the-Algorithms-I/docs/competition_brief.md

 #### Food Placement
 - Food ("apples") will spawn in varying quantities and locations on the grid.
 - Multiple apples can spawn at a time.
+- There will always be a minimum 3 apples on the grid.
+- When an apple is collected, a new one will spawn in a random location.

 #### Snake Collisions
-- Developers must implement collision avoidance strategies to prevent the snake from hitting walls, obstacles, or rival snakes.
+- Developers must implement collision avoidance strategies to prevent the snake from hitting walls, obstacles, or rival snakes, while prioritizing food collection.

 ## Game Ending Rules